- Sochi 2014

 What are the classes?
 Athletes are classified into classes depending on their functional ability into classes SH1 and SH2.

 How do I get a classification?
 Request a classification using the Get Classified form.

 Classification Rules, Forms, Policies and Procedures: View International and National Shooting Classification resources.

-Classification Masterlist: Athletes who have been nationally or internationally classified as per IPC Classification Rules or APC Classification Policy are automatically included in the Masterlist.
+Classification Masterlist: Athletes who have been nationally or internationally classified as per IPC Classification rules or APC Classification policy are included in the Australian masterlist.